hotwired/stimulus-site/docs/handbook/02_hello_stimulus.md

 ## Controllers Bring HTML to Life

-At its core, Stimulus' purpose is to automatically connect DOM elements to JavaScript objects.
+At its core, Stimulus's purpose is to automatically connect DOM elements to JavaScript objects.
 Those objects are called _controllers_.

 Let's create our first controller by extending the framework's built-in `Controller` class.
 Create a new file named `hello_controller.js` in the `src/controllers/` folder.
 Then place the following code inside: